The64thGamer/cheeseepedia/content/5z5l9s8xk7ae3rtp/content.md

-**Kooser Jasper T. Jowls** was the upgraded {{< wiki-link "Winchester Jasper T. Jowls (Animatronic)" >}} used at the opening of the {{< wiki-link "San Jose, CA (1371 Kooser Rd)" >}} Pizza Time Theatre in December 1978.
-It was used until May 1980, when the Portrait Show would be replaced by the {{< wiki-link "Cyberamics Balcony Stage" >}}
+**Kooser Jasper T. Jowls** was the upgraded [Winchester Jasper T. Jowls (Animatronic)] used at the opening of the [San Jose, CA (1371 Kooser Rd)] Pizza Time Theatre in December 1978.
+It was used until May 1980, when the Portrait Show would be replaced by the [Cyberamics Balcony Stage]

 ## History

-After Kooser replaced their Portrait Show with the Balcony Stage, Jasper and the other Portrait Bots, aside from Chuck E, which we have confirmation of, were presumably sent to {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}.
+After Kooser replaced their Portrait Show with the Balcony Stage, Jasper and the other Portrait Bots, aside from Chuck E, which we have confirmation of, were presumably sent to [Sunnyvale, CA (1213 Innsbruck Drive)].
 After PTT vacated the building due to bankruptcy, Jasper would, along with the rest of Kooser's animatronics would be considered lost, as none of their fates have been learned, although the most likely option is they were thrown away.

 ## Design